- Exams: INI CET

 What is Microbiology

-Microbiology deals with the study of all microscopic living organisms.
+Microbiology courses deal with the study of all microscopic living organisms.
 They include bacteria, viruses, fungi, protozoa, and algae.
 Patient learners have a good career in microbiology.
 Because in life-science degrees students must keep going till PhD to get a good job.
 We find microbiology in fields like pharmacy, medicine, clinical research, nanotechnology, agriculture, dairy industry and chemical technology.
 Its use in various fields is raising its demand.

 Work or study of microbiologists is interesting as it involves laboratory, computers and fieldwork at times.
-Microbiologists acquire sublime knowledge about diseases hence don’t have the common man’s point of view on diseases.
+Microbiologists acquire sublime knowledge about diseases hence do not have the common man’s point of view on diseases.
 Also, microbiologists contribute to saving lives.
 They research and find ways to thwart diseases.
 A career as a microbiologist can be in research and non-research fields.

 Eligibility Criteria (UG & PG) of Microbiology